-In 2017, we were recognized by the Great Place to Work Institute® as a Best Workplace in Canada and France for an eighth consecutive year, and in The Netherlands for a fourth consecutive year.
+In 2018, we were recognized by the Great Place to Work Institute® as a Best Workplace in Canada, The Netherlands and Germany (Berlin-Brandenburg Region).
+We were also certified by the Institute in France.

 We have been recognized annually for excellence in governance practices as part of the Globe and Mail annual Board Games survey since 2006.
-In 2017, Vermilion governance practices resulted in a rank of 4th among oil and gas companies in Canada.
+In 2018, Vermilion governance practices resulted in a rank of 4th among oil and gas companies in Canada.